 We typically go to more adult-geared shows where people are respectful and aware of the people around them.
 It becomes a concert experience with the people around you instead of in spite of them.
 I’ve met a lot of wonderful people at concerts I’ve gone to who have truly made the concert even better as a memory.
 It’s a whole experience.
 There is a level of understanding that you respect the other people at the show so that everyone can have the best experience possible.
 Sadly, that doesn’t seem to be the case anymore among this generation.

 To me at least, live music has something magical about it.
 It reaches you in a different way, and provides an escape that is indescribable.
-Concerts ARE about singing alone, but not to the point that you can’t even hear the band yourself over your own screaming.
+Concerts ARE about singing along, but not to the point that you can’t even hear the band yourself over your own screaming.
 They’re about letting go and feeling the music, but not at the expense of those around you who paid just as much to be there.
 Let’s respect an atmosphere in live music that fosters a great experience for everyone.

 All of this to say, I’d like to see concert etiquette come back in full force.
 Let’s support the concert experience of those around us while elevating our own at the same time.
 It’s very possible, and a truly beautiful experience that goes far beyond fangirling.
 Something to think about next time you’re catching your next live show.